geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Monitor_Office_365.md

 ### Task 1 - Troubleshoot Mail Flow in Office 365

-This task guides you though a variety of tools used to troubleshoot different mail conflict scenarios.
-To prepare yourself for mail flow problems that may occur within Adatum’s Exchange environment, you have decided to create a test scenario to analyze some of the troubleshooting options available to you.
+Holly Spencer, Adatum's new Enterprise Administrator, wants to prepare herself for any potential mail flow problems that may occur within Adatum’s Exchange environment.
+As part of her pilot project, she has decided to create a test scenario to analyze some of the troubleshooting options available to her.
+This task guides Holly though a variety of tools that she can use to troubleshoot different mail conflict scenarios.

 1. Switch to your Domain Controller (LON-DC1) VM.
 You should still be logged into Microsoft 365 as Holly Spencer.

 2. In **Internet Explorer**, select the **Office 365 home page** tab, which should still be open (if not, navigate to **https://portal.office.com** and log in as **Holly@M365xZZZZZZ.onmicrosoft.com** and **Pa55w.rd**).

-3. In the **Office 365 home page,** select **Outlook.**
+3. In the **Office 365 home page,** select **Outlook.** In the Outlook settings window that appears, accept **English** as the language, select your corresponding **Time zone**, and then select **Save**.

+4. If a **Welcome** window appears, select the **X** in the upper right-hand corner to close it.

-4. In Holly’s mailbox, at the top of the left-hand navigation pane, select +**New message** to create a new email.
+5. In Holly’s mailbox, at the top of the left-hand navigation pane, select the **New message** button to create a new email.

-5. In the **To** text box, type **user@alt.none**.
+6. In the email pane that appears on the right side of the window, in the **To** text box, type **user@alt.none**.

-6. Enter a subject and some body text and then send the email.
+7. Enter a subject and some body text and then send the email.

-7. Wait for the delivery failure message to appear in Holly’s Inbox, then double-click the message to open it in a new window.
+8. Wait for the delivery failure message to appear in Holly’s Inbox, then double-click the message to open it in a new window.
 This will make it easier to copy the text of the message in the next step.

-8. In the **Underliverable: {subject of message}** window, select the text in the body of the message starting after “**Original message headers**” through the end of the message.
+9. In the **Underliverable: {subject of message}** window, scroll down through the message until you reach the body of text that says **Original message headers**.
+Select the text in the body of the message starting after **Original message headers** through the end of the message.
 With this text selected, press **Ctrl+C** to copy it to the clipboard.

-9. Close the message window.
+10. Close the message window.

-10. Open a new tab in your web browser and browse to **testconnectivity.microsoft.com**.
+11. Open a new tab in your web browser and enter the following URL: **https://testconnectivity.microsoft.com**.

-11. On the **Microsoft Remote Connectivity Analyzer** page, below the announcement at the top of the page, select the **Message Analyzer** tab.
+12. On the **Microsoft Remote Connectivity Analyzer** page, below the announcement at the top of the page, select the **Message Analyzer** tab.

+13. Under the **Message Header Analyzer**, it indicates that the Message Analyzer Header has moved to a new location.
+Select the link for the new location; this will open a new tab that displays the Message Header Analyzer.

-12. Under **Message Header Analyzer**, paste the message, and then select **Analyze headers**. <br/>
+14. In the **Message Analyer Header** window, paste the message (right-click and select **Paste**) and then select **Analyze headers**. <br/>

 	**Important:** Note the diagnostic information and the time taken for the message to be rejected.
-SMTP message headers contain a wealth of information which allows you to determine the origins of a message and how it made its way through one or more SMTP servers to its destination.
+SMTP message headers contain a wealth of information that allows you to determine the origins of a message and how it made its way through one or more SMTP servers to its destination.
 Here’s a quick summary:

 	- **Summary section**: Displays the most important properties and total delivery time at a quick glance.